kai-pixel/-Efficient-Operations-for-Lightweight-Deep-Neural-Networks/README.md

-# Do networks really need so many different feature maps for deep neural networks ?
+# Do networks really need so many different feature maps for deep learning ?

 ## Introduction